ta1ss/pac-man/readme.md

 ---

 ## How To Run
-The game is hosted on the following server:
+The game is hosted on:
 > http://176.112.158.14:8082/
 ---
 The game features 2 different modes: